Augie T.

-Augie T. (born Augusto Emery Tulba in 1968) is an American politician and member of the Honolulu City Council.
+Augie T. (born Augusto Emery Tulba in 1968) is an American politician, entertainer, comedian, and member of the Honolulu City Council since 2021.
 Tulba is a radio personality on KPHI, branded as Shaka 96.7, based in Honolulu, Hawaii.
 He was also a successful radio personality on KDNN and on KQMQ-FM.
 He started his career in comedy in the 1990s, but came to prominence in the 2000s.
 He was influenced by Rap Reiplinger.
 Augie also does voice-over work for local radio and television advertisements.
-In March 2019, he held his final public comedy show.
-In September 2019, he announced his interest in running for the Honolulu City Council.
+In March 2019, he held what he announced would be his final public comedy show; he later resumed his comedy career in 2022.

 Personal life

 Augusto Emery Tulba was born in 1968 and is the second oldest of six children.
 He grew up in the Kamehameha IV Housing Project (known to Hawaii residents as Kam IV Housing), in Kalihi Valley, a working-class area in urban Honolulu.
 He became a Golden Gloves champion boxer at age 16.
 He attended Farrington High School and graduated in 1986.

 In 1991, Augie got his first taste of stand-up comedy, taking top honors during an open mic night at the Honolulu Comedy Club.
 Augie developed his earliest material with help from local comedian Andy Bumatai, who taught him that it is not always necessary to use profanity in order to get a laugh.
 The surviving members of Booga Booga (James Grant Benton and Ed Ka'ahea) also mentored him; Augie performed with them in 1993.

 Augie won the Nā Hōkū Hanohano Award for Comedy Album of the Year with "Da Comedy Kahuna" in 1999.
 He won a second Hōkū Award in the comedy category with "Locally Disturbed" in 2003.

 In 2002, Augie was voted Comedian of the Year by the Honolulu Star-Bulletin and MidWeek newspapers.
 He is the only local comedian to sell out the Blaisdell Arena ("Augie T. – The Blaisdell Arena Show") and is recognized as one of Hawai'i's Top 100 Influential Filipinos with an exhibit at the Bishop Museum.
 He was a recipient of Pacific Business News' "Forty Under 40" award.
 He also performed in Guam as part of the Guam Comedy Series in 2017.

 On March 2, 2019, Augie held his final public comedy show with Andy Bumatai and Frank De Lima at the Blaisdell Arena, ending his nearly three-decade comedic career.